 Program Educational Objectives (PEOs)

 The Program Educational Objectives for the civil engineering program reflect the mission of the Department of Civil Engineering.
 They are important for successful professional practice and the ability to pursue advanced degrees.
-Civil engineering graduates from the University of Kentucky will:
+Within a few years of graduation, Civil engineering graduates from the University of Kentucky will:

 - Excel in civil engineering or a related career